kyma-project/api-gateway/docs/user/tutorials/01-60-security/01-62-set-up-idp.md

 ## Prerequisites

 * Generate a `kubeconfig` file for the Kubernetes cluster that hosts the Kyma instance.
 * Kubernetes supports OpenID Connect (OIDC) JSON Web Tokens (JWTs).
-Use an identity provider compliant with OIDC.
+Use an identity provider that is compliant with OIDC.

 ## Steps